domm/App-TimeTracker-Billing/README.md

 ### prefix

 If set, add this prefix to the billing point when storing it as tag.
-Useful to discern regular tags from billing point pseudo tags
+Useful to discern regular tags from billing point pseudo tags.

 ### default